arkaik2k01/nobrega-cop3330-assignment4part2/readme.md

     -Make sure that all input follows this format: task description,YYYY-MM-DD
-    -Where "task description" can be any one line text and "YYYY-MM-DD" is date in ISO Local format, for example 2021-07-12 -BEWARE that reading in a list WILL overwrite your previous list
+    -Where "task description" can be any one line text followed by a comma with no spaces, then "YYYY-MM-DD" is date in ISO Local format, for example 2021-07-12
+    -BEWARE that reading in a list WILL overwrite your previous list